-How “American-style breakfasts” – fit for several, massively hungover, starving, midseason, linebackers – are not en vogue in Paris is almost as unfathomable as people who skip breakfast all together.
+How “American-style breakfasts” – fit for starving, massively hungover, linebackers – are not en vogue in Paris is almost as unfathomable as people who skip breakfast all together.
 Why would anyone willingly deprive themselves of the complete and utter joy of eating?
 You don't need to be a mathematician to estimate that more meals = more happiness.

-I was determined to scour the streets of Paris for the breakfast-lovers of the world!
+I was determined to scour the streets of Paris for satisfying breakfasts for all of the the breakfast-lovers of the world!
 Here are 5 Spots to Satisfying Your Breakfast Craving in Paris:

 01/ BUVETTE GASTROTHÈQUE - The Hipster Haven